ObolNetwork/obol-docs/docs/int/quickstart/quickstart-cli.md

 ## Step 5.
 Activate the deposit data

-If you and your team have gotten to this phase of the quickstart, and you have successfully created a distributed validator together, and you have connected all of your charon clients together such that the monitoring indicates that they are all healthy and ready to operate, one person may process to activate this deposit data with the existing [staking launchpad](https://prater.launchpad.ethereum.org/).
+Congrats 🎉 if your cluster have gotten to this step of the quickstart and have successfully created a distributed validator together.

+If you have connected all of your charon clients together such that the monitoring indicates that they are all healthy and ready to operate, **ONE operator**, usually the leader, may process to activate this deposit data with the existing [staking launchpad](https://goerli.launchpad.ethereum.org/).

 This process can take a minimum of 16 hours, with the maximum time to activation being dictated by the length of the activation queue, which can be weeks.
 You can leave your distributed validator cluster offline until closer to the activation period if you would prefer.
 You can also use this time to improve and harden your monitoring and alerting for the cluster.

-If you have gotten this far through the process, and whether you succeed or fail at running the distributed validator successfully on the testnet, we would like to hear your feedback on the process and where you encountered difficulties.
-Please let us know by joining and posting on our [Discord](https://discord.gg/TsXFa8uB2E).
-Also, feel free to add issues to our [GitHub repos](https://github.com/ObolNetwork).

-# Other Optional Actions

-The above steps should get you running a distributed validator cluster.
-The following are some extra steps you may want to take either to help Obol with their testing program, or to improve the resilience and performance of your distributed validator cluster.

 ## Step 6.
-Leader Adds Central Monitoring Token
+Add the Central Monitoring Token

+> 💡 This step is **optional** but recommended in order for the Obol Team to help with the health of your cluster.

-The cluster leader may be provided with a Central Monitoring Token used to push distributed validator metrics to our central prometheus service to monitor, analyze and improve your cluster's performance.
-The token needs to be added in prometheus/prometheus.yml replacing `$PROM_REMOTE_WRITE_TOKEN`.
+1. You may have been provided with a **Central Monitoring Token** used to push distributed validator metrics to our central prometheus service to monitor, analyze and improve your cluster's performance.
+The token needs to be added in `prometheus/prometheus.yml` replacing `$PROM_REMOTE_WRITE_TOKEN`.
 The token will look like:
 `eyJtZXNzYWdlIjoiSldUIFJ1bGVzISIsImlhdCI6MTQ1OTQ0ODExOSwiZXhwIjoxNDU5NDU0NTE5fQ`.

+2. To help us easily identify your cluster, also add your `cluster name` in the `prometheus/prometheus.yml` file, replacing `$CLUSTER_NAME`.

-Final prometheus/prometheus.yml would look something like:
+Final prometheus/prometheus.yml would look like:
 ```
 global:
   scrape_interval:     30s # Set the scrape interval to every 30 seconds.
   evaluation_interval: 30s # Evaluate rules every 30 seconds.
+  external_labels:
+    cluster_name: cluster-123

 remote_write:
   - url: https://vm.monitoring.gcp.obol.tech/write
     authorization:
-      credentials: eyJtZXNzYWdlIjoiSldUIFJ1bGVzISIsImlhdCI6MTQ1OTQ0ODExOSwiZXhwIjoxNDU5NDU0NTE5fQ
+      credentials: 436764:eyJtZXNzYWdlIjoiSldUIFJ1bGVzISIsImlhdCI6MTQ1OTQ0ODExOSwiZXhwIjoxNDU5NDU0NTE5fQ

 scrape_configs:
   - job_name: 'charon'